Image Restoration by Combined Order Regularization with Optimal Spatial Adaptation: Experimental results

 The spatial weight $\beta(\r)$ can be determined through optimization problem defined in \eqref{eq:mrbeta} and the corresponding result is given in Proposition \ref{prop:beta}, with the parameter $\tau$ chosen to be a scalar parameter.
-However, we observed that it is advantageous to make $\tau$ spatially variant for the following reasons: (i) in the regions of low intensity, it is advantageous to make $\beta(\r)$ less sensitive to variations in the relative magnitude of first and second order derivatives, and hence $\tau$ has to be larger; (ii) in the regions of high intensity, it is advantageous to make $\beta(\r)$ more sensitive to variations in the relative magnitude of first and second order derivatives, and hence $\tau$ has to be smaller.
+However, we observed that it is advantageous to make $\tau$ spatially variant for the following reasons: (i) in the regions of low intensity, it is advantageous to make $\beta(\r)$ less sensitive to variations in the relative magnitude of first- and second-order derivatives, and hence $\tau$ has to be larger; (ii) in the regions of high intensity, it is advantageous to make $\beta(\r)$ more sensitive to variations in the relative magnitude of these terms, and hence $\tau$ has to be smaller.
 In short, it is advantageous to make $\tau$ spatially variant and inversely proportional to some approximate estimate of the required image, say $\bar{f}(\r)$.
 We use the following strategy to get this approximate estimate: (i) for solving the problem given the equation \eqref{eq:mrbeta}, we use $f$ itself as the approximate estimate, i.e., we set $\bar{f}(\r)=f(\r)$.
-Next, in the block-coordinate descent loop specified by the equations \eqref{eq:bcd1} and \eqref{eq:bcd2}, we keep $\bar{f}(\r)$ fixed at the image used to initialize the loop, that is we set $\bar{f}(\r)=s_{(0)}(\r)$.
+Next, in the block-coordinate descent loop specified by the equations \eqref{eq:bcd1} and \eqref{eq:bcd2}, we keep $\bar{f}(\r)$ fixed as the image used to initialize the loop, that is we set $\bar{f}(\r)=s_{(0)}(\r)$.
 From $\bar{f}(\r)$, we compute $\tau(\r)$ as follows: we compute the image $\exp(-100*\bar{f}^{2}(\r))$ and then rescale it to the range $[0.01,100]$.
-This scheme worked well for all our test cases, and hence we kept this scheme for determining $\tau(\r)$ fixed without any data specific tuning.
+This scheme worked well for all our test cases, and hence we kept this scheme for determining $\tau(\r)$ in all test cases.

-We found this value range to be effective for both TIRF and MRI, across all images and noise/sampling conditions.